randomwalker-io/random_walker/development.md

 Inspiration should be classified, we want to avoid spams and promote only real exploration experience.

+Inspiration from other Walker should be savable, but only relative location should be provided to promote exploration.

 Inspiration should also be location adjusted.